sudosu404/tailnet-lib/docs/content/docs/serverconfig.md

 ---

-TSDProxy use the configuration file `/config/tsdproxy.yaml`
+TSDProxy uses the configuration file `/config/tsdproxy.yaml`

 {{< callout type="warning" >}}
 The environment variables configuration used until v0.6.0 is deprecated and